rushikeshwalode06-cod/Titanic-Survival-prediction/README.md

 ## 🎯  Conclusion

 This project demonstrates the complete Machine Learning workflow, including data preprocessing, model building, and prediction using Logistic Regression.
 It provides practical experience in solving real-world binary classification problems.
+This project uses data preprocessing, categorical encoding, and Logistic Regression to predict Titanic passenger survival.
+The model is evaluated using a confusion matrix and classification report, and a prediction function is provided for new passenger data.